ilmihur/depthscanner/README.md

 - [Intel® RealSense™ SDK 2.0](https://www.intelrealsense.com/developers/)

-The recommended way to install `depthscanner` is to use Anaconda:
+The recommended way to install the depencies for the `depthscanner` library is to use Anaconda:

 - [Anaconda/conda](https://conda.io/docs/)

-Once you have Anaconda installed, open `Anaconda Prompt` as administrator and follow the steps below.

-Create a new conda environment using python 2.7 and make it active:
+Once you have Anaconda installed, open `Anaconda Prompt` as administrator.
+First, create a new conda environment using python 2.7 and make it active:

     $ conda create -n my_env python=2.7
     $ conda activate my_env